 Donald G.H.
 Bowman National Tax Moot

-1. The reasons and judgment of the Tax Court of Canada in Leblanc v.
-The Queen (2006 TCC 680) are appealed to the Bowman Supreme Moot Court for Tax Appeals.
+1. The reasons and judgment of the Supreme Court of Canada in Guindon v.
+The Queen (2015 SCC 41) are appealed to the Bowman Supreme Moot Court for Tax Appeals.

 2. The questions in issue on appeal are:

-3. Of all of the issues raised in the reasons given by the Tax Court, only those with respect to the (i) the taxation of gambling winnings under the Income Tax Act and (ii) whether the taxpayers were operating a business are to be addressed by counsel for the parties in their written and oral submissions.
-Arguments not referenced in the reasons of the Tax Court may be advanced by counsel in their submissions but only as they relate to the above-noted issues.
+3. Of all of the issues raised in the reasons given by the Supreme Court of Canada, only those with respect to the (i) the nature of the penalty in section 163.2 of the Income Tax Act and (ii) the notice of constitutional question are to be addressed by counsel for the parties in their written and oral submissions.
+Arguments not referenced in the reasons of the courts may be advanced by counsel in their submissions but only as they relate to the above-noted issues.

-4. The Tax Court has jurisdiction over all issues raised in its decision.
+4. The courts have jurisdiction over all issues raised in the decision.